dogsheep/twitter-to-sqlite/README.md

     $ twitter-to-sqlite list-members members.db 927913322841653248 --ids

+## Retrieving just follower and friend IDs

+It's also possible to retrieve just the numeric Twitter IDs of the accounts that specific users are following ("friends" in Twitter's API terminology) or followed-by:

+    $ twitter-to-sqlite followers-ids members.db simonw cleopaws

+This will populate the `following` table with `followed_id`/`follower_id` pairs for the two specified accounts, listing every account ID that is following either of those two accounts.

+    $ twitter-to-sqlite friends-ids members.db simonw cleopaws

+This will do the same thing but pull the IDs that those accounts are following.

+Both of these commands also support `--sql` and `--attach` as an alternative to passing screen names as direct command-line arguments.
+You can use `--ids` to process the inputs as user IDs rather than screen names.

+The underlying Twitter APIs have a rate limit of 15 requests every 15 minutes - though they do return up to 5,000 IDs in each call.
+By default both of these subcommands will wait for 61 seconds between API calls in order to stay within the rate limit - you can adjust this behaviour down to just one second delay if you know you will not be making many calls using `--sleep=1`.

 ## Design notes

 * Tweet IDs are stored as integers, to afford sorting by ID in a sensible way
+* While we configure foreign key relationships between tables, we do not ask SQLite to enforce them.
+This is used by the `following` table to allow the `followers-ids` and `friends-ids` commands to populate it with user IDs even if the user accounts themselves are not yet present in the `users` table.